 Therefore, by clearly defining roles and responsibilities, matrix organizations can ensure that employees understand their accountabilities, reduce potential role conflicts, and foster better productivity within the matrix structure.

-Open lines of communication between matrix teams and managers help in aligning team efforts with overall organizational goals.
+Open lines of communication between matrix teams and managers help align team efforts with overall organizational goals.
 It also helps resolve conflicts and maintain a shared understanding of priorities.
-Therefore, clear communication channels promote better coordination within the matrix structure.
+Therefore, clear communication channels promote better coordination within the matrix organization structure.

-To ensure a smooth transition to matrix management, organizations should provide comprehensive training to help employees and facilitate upskilling and multi-skill building.
-Such training programs equip resources with multiple competencies allowing them to expand their roles and responsibilities within the organizations.
+To ensure a smooth transition to matrix management, organizations should provide comprehensive training to help employees and facilitate retraining/upskilling and multi-skill building.
+Such training programs equip resources with multiple competencies, allowing them to expand their organizational roles and responsibilities.

 Effective training modules improve employees’ work efficiency, productivity, and overall performance.
 Moreover, it allows matrix companies to achieve more with fewer resources.
-Therefore, by investing in employee development, organizations can build an agile workforce that can easily adapt to changing market conditions.
+Therefore, by investing in employee development, organizations can build an agile workforce that adapts easily to changing market conditions.